-The complete guide to TRAIGA, the Texas Responsible AI Governance Act
+The revised guide to TRAIGA 2.0, the Texas Responsible AI Governance Act

-Texas’s 43-page AI governance proposal is the most-watched piece of AI legislation to emerge so far in 2025.
+Texas’s 31-page AI governance proposal is the most-watched piece of AI legislation to emerge so far in 2025.

-Texas Rep. Giovanni Capriglione officially filed his Texas Responsible AI Governance Act (TRAIGA, HB 1709) on Dec.
+Texas Rep. Giovanni Capriglione officially filed his Texas Responsible AI Governance Act (TRAIGA) on Dec.
 23, 2024.
-In the seven weeks since, the suburban Dallas Republican’s proposal has become the most-watched artificial intelligence bill in America—and it hasn’t even been scheduled for its first hearing yet.
+In the weeks since, the suburban Dallas Republican’s proposal has become the most-watched artificial intelligence bill in America.

 Is the hype warranted?